SapphireOmega/Hallowscape/README.md

 # Project Software Engineering 2023 - Group B

-TODO: Add phone app as submodule
+See `controllerApp/ReadMe.md` for information about the phone app specifically.

 ## Housekeeping